Euro zone sentiment improves sharply in February on ECB bond-buying

 "The main driver of was probably the firm announcement about "quantitative easing" by the ECB," said Sentix in a statement.

-The ECB's program is designed to pump hundreds of billions of euros into the sagging euro zone economy.
+The ECB's programme is designed to pump hundreds of billions of euros into the sagging euro zone economy.

 Sentix added that other positive factors included the weak euro and low oil prices which have bolstered investor confidence.